 Yes, turkey can make you drowsy.
 But the other foods that contain tryptophan in high amounts don’t get the same bad rap as turkey.
 So what’s causing the sleepiness?

 Really it’s mixing tryptophan-rich turkey with other carbohydrates–like, say, mashed potatoes and stuffing and bread and pie–that is to blame.

-Consuming carbs triggers insulin release, which causes uptake of other types of amino acid into the muscles (but not tryptophan).
+Consuming carbs triggers insulin release, which causes uptake of other types of amino acids into the muscles (but not tryptophan).
 This means that tryptophan levels are higher than usual, especially relative to other amino acids.
-Normally amino acids compete with one another for uptake into the brain, but when tryptophan is present at higher-than usual amounts, more of it gets in.
+Normally amino acids compete with one another for uptake into the brain, but when tryptophan is present at higher-than-usual amounts, more of it gets in.